The equivariant Minkowski problem in Minkowski space: Equivariant convex sets

 where $V$ is the volume.

-Equality holds if and only if $C_0=C_1+U$ or $C_1=C_0+U$, with $U$ a segment directed by $u$. \end{corollary} \begin{proof} If $R$ is the horizontal plane $\R^d\subset\R^{d+1}$, then the Lorentzian orthogonal projection coincides with the Euclidean projection, so the statement is an immediate consequence of Lemma~\ref{lem:vol concave}.
+Equality holds if and only if either $C_0=C_1+U$ or $C_1=C_0+U$, where $U$ is some segment directed by $u$. \end{corollary} \begin{proof} If $R$ is the horizontal plane $\R^d\subset\R^{d+1}$, then the Lorentzian orthogonal projection coincides with the Euclidean projection, so the statement is an immediate consequence of Lemma~\ref{lem:vol concave}.

 If $R$ is not horizontal, there is a Lorentzian isometry $f$ sending $R$ to the horizontal plane $\R^d\subset\R^{d+1}$.
 Notice that the orthogonal projections of $f(C_i)$ to $\R^{d}$ coincide with $f(D)$.
 So we deduce